Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Shadows-in-HDRP.md

 Contact Shadows are shadows that HDRP [ray marches](Glossary.md#RayMarching) in screen space, inside the depth buffer, at a close range.
 They provide small, detailed, shadows for details in geometry that shadow maps can't usually capture.

-Only one Light can cast Contact Shadows at a time.
-This means that, if you have more than one Light that casts Contact Shadows visible on the screen, only the dominant Light renders Contact Shadows.
-HDRP chooses the dominant Light using the screen space size of the Light’s bounding box.
-A Direction Light that casts Contact Shadows is always the dominant Light.
+24 Lights (Direction, Point or Spot) can cast Contact Shadows at a time.

 For details on how to enable and customize Contact Shadows, see the [Contact Shadows override documentation](Override-Contact-Shadows.md).